 What Is Schizophrenia?

 Schizophrenia may be genetic, environmental, or both.
 Though you may be more at risk of developing this disorder if someone in your family has it, this isn’t always true.
 People who have a lot of trauma in their past, such as an abusive childhood, may be more at risk for developing schizophrenia.
 This disorder usually begins to manifest in clients between the ages of 16 and 30.
 It’s easy to spot schizophrenia in someone else, but if you’re suffering symptoms yourself, you won’t know that your behavior is unusual.
-You may feel scared, persecuted, or paranoid.
+For example, you may feel scared, persecuted, or paranoid.

-At Oceanfront Recovery, we offer a variety of mental health therapy programs that provide comprehensive mental health support to overcome schizophrenia including:
+At Oceanfront Recovery, we offer a variety of mental health therapy programs that provide comprehensive mental health support to overcome schizophrenia, including:

 If you or someone you love is exhibiting the signs of schizophrenia, the schizophrenia treatment program at Oceanfront Recovery can help you find relief.

 EMDR is an acronym for eye movement desensitization and reprocessing.
 It’s a therapy that’s helpful in processing past trauma, which is often a predecessor to the onset of schizophrenia.
 Sometimes, instead of working through trauma to achieve resolution, our brains get stuck.
 As a result, we get caught reliving the feelings and emotions of a traumatic event, which can include feelings of:

 As a result, our bodies become stuck in a fight, flight, or freeze response, unable to move forward or back.
 For healing to occur, our brains must fully process the trauma that occurred and work through it to find a resolution.
 EMDR helps people do this.

 For someone who’s suffering from schizophrenia, EMDR therapy, like that offered at Oceanfront Recovery in Laguna Beach, CA, may be able to help control the symptoms and make life more manageable.